 This study uses industry level foreign direct investment (FDI) data from 57 countries 1989-2000, to examine the host country determinants of FDI flows in services as a whole, and in the major service industries.
+Institutional quality and democracy appear more important for FDI in services than general investment risk or political stability.
+Democracy influences FDI to developing countries only, suggesting that the absence of democracy is detrimental to investment below a certain threshold.
 Consistent with the observation that many services are non-tradable, we find that service FDI is market-seeking, and unaffected by trade openness.
-Producer services are important in binding together vertically disintegrated chains of production, accordingly we find a strong correlation between FDI in manufacturing and FDI in finance and transport.
-While composite political risk does not affect FDI in services, disaggregate socio-political indices prove significant in certain service industries.
+We find a strong correlation between FDI in manufacturing and FDI in producers' services such as finance and transport.